 - Go bar hopping through the Centro neighbourhood

-- Where to stay: The best hotels for a Madrid layover
+- Where to stay: The best hotels for 24 hours in Madrid

 What to do in Madrid in 24 hours: A complete 1-day itinerary

 How can you plan a Madrid itinerary when you’ve got so many options to choose from?
 Madrid has endless activities, landmarks, and attractions to keep you busy for days.
-Even after spending an entire week in the city, you may not see it all (as we warn with most of our city itineraries).
+Add in some of the top day trips from Madrid, and even after spending an entire week in the city, you may not get to see it all (as we warn with most of our city itineraries).